fr0xk/Scripts/Markdown/dcf_rant.md

-I hope you are all doing well and enjoying the market euphoria by the bless of your FED that convinced you all that worst is over.
-I have been lurking on this subreddit for a while and I have noticed a disturbing trend: many of you are acting smart with discounted cash flow (DCF) models.

 You know what I mean.
 You plug in some optimistic assumptions about growth rates, margins, discount rates, terminal values, etc. and voila, you get a nice valuation for your favorite stock (usually those top 20% of indexed ones).
 You then use this valuation to justify buying more shares or holding on to your existing ones.